holmisen/agg/README.md

 `sort by [` _column_ [ `desc` ] ... `]`

-Sort the data set in the order based on the listed columns.
+Sort the dataset in the order based on the listed columns.
 Sort order is either ascending (default) or descending if `desc` is added after the column name.

 `take` _number_

-Keep the first _number_ records in the data set.
+Keep the first _number_ records in the dataset.
 Throw away the rest.

 `cross join {` _command_ ... `}`